semih108/CarPricePredictor/README.md

-scraped data: audi, mercedes, bwm, skoda
+scraped data: all makes in code

-trained model with: audi, mercedes, bwm
+trained model with: audi, mercedes, bwm, vw, ford